 Special Collections and Archives houses an extensive collection of original oral history interview recordings, in both audio and audiovisual formats.
 Oral histories are oftentimes seen as helping fill gaps in knowledge not recorded in either textual or photographic manners.
 Click on the tabs below to review some of the unique oral history interview projects conducted that relate to the institutional history of Northern Arizona University.

 The NAU Student Veterans Oral History Project is the result of a collaboration between Special Collections and Archives at Cline Library, Student Veterans Services, and student veterans currently attending or who have previously attended Northern Arizona University (NAU).
-The project began in the spring semester of 2018 and is ongoing as of spring 2020.
+The project began in the spring semester of 2018 and is ongoing as of summer 2022.
 Its purpose is to record and preserve the unique perspectives of NAU's diverse student veterans as they reflect upon their military service and subsequent transition to civilian life/academia.

 In 2008, Dr. Gary Emanuel, Associate Professor in Educational Leadership established an oral history project focused on the memories of graduates and faculty of Arizona State College/Northern Arizona University.
 The initial target was individuals involved in campus life from 1960-1969, although the project has expanded to include faculty and students during the years 1934-1979.